johndlloyd/johndlloyd.github.io/about.md

 ### More Information

-This site is a collection of my personal and professional work.
+This site is a collection of my some personal and professional work, photography, and thoughts.
 The content on this site does not reflect the opinions of my current or past employers...blah blah legal mumbo jumbo.

 ### About this site

-Created with [Jekyll](https://jekyllrb.com) and hosted by the great folks at [GitHub](https://pages.github.com).
+This site is created with [Jekyll](https://jekyllrb.com) and hosted by the great folks at [GitHub](https://pages.github.com).